-To date, this investment has allowed the U.S. Army to field an AI-enabled platform that supports tens of thousands of users and has demonstrated critical value to the Army by delivering operational capabilities.
+To date, this investment has allowed the Army to field an AI-enabled platform that supports tens of thousands of users and has demonstrated critical value by delivering operational capabilities.

 The platform has saved the Army billions of dollars by leveraging algorithms to prioritize unliquidated obligation reviews, improved the health of the force by integrating critical risk data points to create the Commander's Risk Reduction Toolkit, which helps prevent self-harm among our troops, and provided in-theater decision support to commanders responding to crises in the Middle East and Europe.